doverunner/widevine-roku-integration-sample/README.md

 - Error code

   ```
-  1: The vidoeNode did not contain PallyCon Multi-DRM data.
+  1: The vidoeNode did not contain Multi-DRM data.
 One of the following cases:
      * The content is Non-DRM.
-     * The content is DRM enable but the application did not call parsePallyConDrmDataFromJson().
+     * The content is DRM enable but the application did not call parseMultiDrmDataFromJson().
   0: Successful.
   -1: The vidoeNode did not contain Content Meta-Data.
   -2: Failure to set the values for license acquisition.